School fits hidden detectors to tackle 'crazy' vaping epidemic

 Aggressive marketing and evolving technology has left schools battling a vaping "epidemic", but one school has installed high-tech hidden detectors to help pupils break the habit.

-The academic pointed to research showing that one in five (20.2 per cent) of year 10 pupils in New Zealand schools were regularly vaping.
+The academic pointed to research showing that one in five (20.2 per cent) of Year 10 students in New Zealand schools were regularly vaping.

 Columba College principal Pauline Duthie said the school installed hidden detectors in bathrooms after rising concerns about pupils inhaling addictive nicotine in a propylene glycol/vegetable glycerin mist.